Epochs class#

 Attributes:

-DataFrame containing epoch information with the following columns:
+DataFrame containing epoch information with the following columns (times are UNIX timestamps in nanoseconds):

-t_before (int64): Time before the reference time to start the epoch, in nanoseconds.
+Time before the reference time to start the epoch.

-t_after (int64): Time after the reference time to end the epoch, in nanoseconds.
+Time after the reference time to end the epoch.

 Methods